 are struggling.
 Singapore Airlines, in particular, has emerged as one

 profitable legacy carriers and one of the aircraft industry’s most

 important customers.
-SIA is a launch
+Singapore Airlines was a launch

 customer for the 555-seat Airbus A380 which ended the B747’s long